InWorldz-Viewer/llqtwebkit/README-Qt-win.txt

  If you accept the license agreement type 'yes' and enter run 'nmake sub-src' which will build Qt, but not the demos.

- After building Qt the release and debug libaries will be in C:\Qt\qt-snapshot\lib
+ After building Qt the release and debug libraries will be in C:\Qt\qt-snapshot\lib

  Create the file C:\Qt\qt-snapshot\bin\qt-vars.bat and put the following in it